lluisalemanypuig/fns/README.md

 ### Compilation

 There are two modes of compilation: debug and release.
+These two modes will create, respectively, a bin-debug/ and a bin-release/ directories.
 Issue the following commands for each mode:

 #### Debug

-$ make -f build-rules/Makefile debug
+$ make -f build/Makefile debug

 #### Release

-$ make -f build-rules/Makefile release
+$ make -f build/Makefile release

 ### Execution